wowjimmyparrish/my_app_frontend_phase_3/README.md

 # Description

-Pettown is an app where you can add pictures of your pets along with details and comments.
+PetTown is an app where you can add pictures of your pets along with details and comments.
 Comments can be edited or deleted at any time.

 ## Installation Instructions